 Next up is Cleveland Bourbon Whiskey.
 From what we could gather, the process is as follows: The whiskey distillate is aged normally in a new charred oak barrel for around 6 months, such that it meets the minimum legal requirements to be called bourbon.
 At this point, the barrel is chopped up and placed into a proprietary pressure tank along with the now ~6-month-aged bourbon.
 This tank is then cycled over high and low pressures to force the whiskey in and out of the barrel fragments.
 There is an additional aspect of “oxygenation,” for which we couldn’t find any details.
 The company claims that this cycling creates a product that tastes significantly older than its real age of just over 6 months.
 As for how it tastes, we have not tried it yet, so we can’t say.
 Our fellow Bourbon media friend Ginny Tonic has, and you can check out her review here.

 Defiant is a distillery in North Carolina, family owned and operated, which makes vodka and whisk(e)y.
 They are open about their process to more rapidly “age” their whiskey.
 They have a large tank into which they dip a great number of spiral cut wooden “staves” (see the picture below).
-They leave the distillate in the tank for 6 weeks, and what comes out after that time is a whiskey with a nice familiar color, and a taste that I personally guessed at about 4-5 years of age (see our Podcast #6 for my initial complete review).
+They leave the distillate in the tank for 6 weeks, and what comes out after that time is a whiskey with a nice familiar color, and a taste that I personally guessed at about 4-5 years of age (see our Podcast #6 for my initial complete review, and also check out the Great American Whiskey Fair in Columbia, SC).
 According to their sales representative that I spoke with while tasting, the average guess is between 4-6 years.
 Their process is pretty straightforward as explained above, but additional information is that only glass, copper, and stainless steel touches their whiskey (the tank is stainless), and their still is actually from Germany, not Vendome.

 The final, and most complicated, process we’re going to cover is the “portable skid-mounted chemical reactor” which is “charged with oak blocks” by Lost Spirits.
 They claim that in 6 days they can create a spirit (rum in this case) with a chemical signature “closely approximating” the signature of a 20 year old product.
 The process was developed by Bryan Davis, and the company states that they are set to have their reactors widely available by 2016.
 Here is how the process works: